Be A Conscious Consumer

 Join Us on the Journey to Be a Conscious Consumer!

 Across the globe, thousands of people are being economically exploited to produce the goods that drive the global economy.
-As of 2018, one hundred forty-eight goods from seventy-six countries are produced with either child or forced labor (https://www.dol.gov/ilab/reports/child-labor/list-of-goods/).
+A 2018 report from the Department of Labor found that one hundred forty-eight goods from seventy-six countries are produced with either child or forced labor.
 The abuse spans several industries, plaguing production lines of everything from gold to coffee to clothing, sugar and bricks.
 Deceptive and coercive recruitment ensnares unknowing victims; promises of fair wages and a better life veil the harsh reality of the situation they are entering.
 To recruit their victims, employers utilize tactics like debt bondage, where workers borrow money to pay various fees associated with their recruitment, and are unable to work off those debts in a reasonable amount of time.

 Child and forced labor is a widespread, global problem, but steps are being taken to end both practices.
 Governments are constantly drafting new laws to prohibit the use of child labor and the manufacturing of goods produced with forced labor.
 Law enforcement agencies are receiving funding to help combat unethical manufacturing.
 Victims of child and forced labor are given access to recovery services, education, and healthcare.
 Additionally, supply chains are being monitored more closely than ever before.
 Despite these advances towards ending economic exploitation, there is still work that needs to be done.

-We have power as consumers, individually and collectively, to foster strong resilient communities around the globe, eradicate poverty and foster a traffic-free world.
+We have power as consumers, individually and collectively, to foster strong and resilient communities around the globe, eradicate poverty, and foster a traffic-free world.

 DOWNLOAD the Department of Labor's Sweat and Toil app, and discover which products and countries of origin are most implicated in unethical labor practices.